Alan Rickman: Early life and education

-Before Rickman met his longtime partner Rima Horton at age 16, he stated that his first crush was at 10 years old on a girl named Amanda at his school's sports day.
+Rickman met his longtime partner Rima Horton at the age of 19; he stated that his first crush was at 10 years old on a girl named Amanda at his school's sports day.
 As a child, he excelled at calligraphy and watercolour painting.
 Rickman was educated at West Acton First School followed by Derwentwater Primary School in Acton, and then Latymer Upper School in London through the Direct Grant system, where he became involved in drama.
 Rickman went on to attend Chelsea College of Art and Design from 1965 to 1968.
 He then attended the Royal College of Art from 1968 to 1970.
 His training allowed him to work as a graphic designer for the Royal College of Art's in-house magazine, ARK, and the Notting Hill Herald, which he considered a more stable occupation than acting; he later said that drama school "wasn't considered the sensible thing to do at 18".

 Following graduation, Rickman and several friends opened a graphic design studio called Graphiti, but after three years of successful business, he decided that he was going to pursue acting professionally.
-He wrote to request an audition with the Royal Academy of Dramatic Art (RADA), which he attended from 1972 until 1974.
-While there, he supported himself by working as a dresser for Sir Nigel Hawthorne and Sir Ralph Richardson.
+He wrote to request an audition with RADA (the Royal Academy of Dramatic Art), which he attended from 1972 until 1974.
+While there, he supported himself by working as a dresser for Nigel Hawthorne and Ralph Richardson.